bertkdowns/thesis/notes/proposal.proposal.md

 ### Implementation of the Ahuora Digital Twin in industrial case studies

 Based on these features, the Ahuora Digital Twin Platform will be used to model a variety of industry case studies.
 These will be a combination of real-world case studies in collaboration with New Zealand industries, and simulated scenarios using benchmark processes [@DOWNS1993245].

+I will be starting with the Tennessee Eastman Process Simulator.
+This is a benchmark of process control technologies, including handling disturbances [@DOWNS1993245].
+It has been re-implemented with random variation to enable statistical methods in Matlab/Simulink [@capaci2019revised], and an interface has been created in python to enable interactivity in changing setpoints throughout the run [@reinartz2022pytep].
+This will provide a reliable test case in absence of or addition to real world examples.
+Further benchmark simulations will then be identified as appropriate.
+Ahuora also has a number of other PhD students working on a variety of existing case studies and simulation problems, which could be used as well.

 Inevitably, feedback and requirements from these case studies will necessitate development of new features and refinement of workflows.
 These changes in requirements form the key data points of this research.
 They provide insight into how standards, frameworks, and technologies affect the development pace, quality, functionality, and reliability of a Digital Twin.